dotnet/runtime/docs/design/specs/Memory-model.md

 The actual implementation may vary depending on the platform.
 For example interrupting the execution of every core in the current process' affinity mask could be a suitable implementation.

 ## Synchronized methods.
-Methods decoratied with ```MethodImpl(MethodImplOptions.Synchronized)``` attribute have the same memory access semantics as if a lock is acquired at an entrance to the method and released upon leaving the method.
+Methods decorated with ```MethodImpl(MethodImplOptions.Synchronized)``` attribute have the same memory access semantics as if a lock is acquired at an entrance to the method and released upon leaving the method.

 ## Object assignment
 Object assignment to a location potentially accessible by other threads is a release with respect to write operations to the instance’s fields and metadata.